kaori

 template<class BarcodePoolContainer > | |

-CombinatorialBarcodesSingleEnd (const char *template_seq, size_t template_length, const BarcodePoolContainer &barcode_pools, const Options &options) | |
+CombinatorialBarcodesSingleEnd (const char *template_seq, SeqLength template_length, const BarcodePoolContainer &barcode_pools, const Options &options) | |

 CombinatorialBarcodesSingleEnd & | set_first (bool t=true) |

-const std::vector< std::array< int, num_variable > > & | get_combinations () const |
+const std::unordered_map< std::array< BarcodeIndex, num_variable_ >, Count, CombinationHash< num_variable_ > > & | get_combinations () const |

-int | get_total () const |
+Count | get_total () const |

 Handler for single-end combinatorial barcodes.